a-n-t-h-o-n-y/Optional/README.md

 Optional objects wrap any type and allow it to occupy a 'null' state.
 The status of the object can be queried with an explicit bool conversion.
 If true, the Optional object is valid and can be accessed through a dereference.
 If false, the object is in a null(empty) state.

 Optional objects are stack allocated.
+This implementation uses considerably less memory per object than the Boost::optional implementation(around half as much).

 ## Code Example
     opt::Optional<int> opt_int;